 In a natural reserve, wildlife harvesting activities may be subject to more restrictive measures than those stipulated in the provincial regulations.
 Before accessing this private property, you must obtain the owner's authorization and inquire about the special measures in effect.
-For more information, get in touch with the Ministère du Développement durable, de l'Environnement et des Parcs or visit the web site www.mddep.gouv.qc.ca.
+For more information, get in touch with the Ministère du Développement durable, de l'Environnement et des Parcs at 1 800 561-1616 or visit the web site www.mddep.gouv.qc.ca.